ArchiveTeam/grab-site/README.md

-Install on another distribution lacking Python 3.7.x
+Install on another distribution lacking Python 3.7.x or 3.8.x
 ---

 grab-site and its dependencies are available in [nixpkgs](https://github.com/NixOS/nixpkgs), which can be used on any Linux distribution.